cjordanball/Nodology/Node_Notes.md

     **Note:** The **send()** method will automatically provide a *content-type* header of *tex/html*, unless the passed in argument is an object, in which case it will default to *application/json*.

 3. **Middleware** are functions in express that let us configure how express works.
-To add middleware, we call **app.use()**, and pass in the route and a callback function that will take three parameters: the *req* and *res* objects, and the *next* method, which when called will
+To add middleware, we call **app.use()**, and pass in the route and a callback function that will take three parameters: the *req* and *res* objects, and the *next* method, which when called will send us on to the next registered middleware.

 4. A very commonly used middleware is the **express.static()** method, which identifies a location where publicly-available static assets, such as images, html pages, *etc*., are kept.
 Typically, this will be in a directory named *public*, and is identified by the full path (which is simplified by using **__dirname**, as follows:
     ```javascript